gamedig/rust-gamedig/README.md

 To see the supported (or the planned to support) games/services/protocols, see [GAMES](GAMES.md), [SERVICES](SERVICES.md) and [PROTOCOLS](PROTOCOLS.md) respectively.

 ## Usage
-Just pick a game/service/protocol, provide the ip and the port (can be optional) then query on it.
+Just pick a game/service/protocol, provide the ip and the port (can be optional) (some use a special query port) then query on it.
 Team Fortress 2 query example:
 ```rust
 use gamedig::games::tf2;